snek-at/jaen/README.md

 * Fast out of the box, cache-friendly when you need it
 * StreamField encourages flexible content without compromising structure
 * Excellent support for images and embedded content
-* Multi-site and multi-language ready
+* Powered by blockchain and can be run for free
-* Powerd by blockchain and can be run for free
+* Simple, intuitive "What you see is what you get" editing mode

 ### Roadmap
 | Feature                       | Shipped | Almost There | We're Writing the Code | Investigating |